Upgrade sequence of the nodes

 After you upgrade Cisco ISE using the backup and restore method, you must manually sync all the nodes in the deployment.

-You need to import the system certificates to the newly deployed nodes in the Cisco ISE.
-For more information about how to import system certficates to a Cisco ISE node, see the "Import a System Certificate" section in Cisco Identity Services Engine Administrator Guide .
+6. Import certificates: Import the system certificates to the newly deployed nodes in Cisco ISE.
+For more information about how to import system certificates to a Cisco ISE node, see the "Import a System Certificate" section in Cisco Identity Services Engine Administrator Guide .

 If you are currently using Cisco ISE, Release 2.6 or later, you can directly upgrade to Cisco ISE, Release 3.1.